 Boat Safari

 One can do a boat safari at the delta of the Wami River and the ocean.
 Boat safaris are relaxing and enjoyable.
-There is a chance you can spot hippos, crocodiles, and many birds, and it is interesting to watch the vegetation along the banks of the Wami River change with decreasing salinity of water as you move up the river.
-Boat safaris are also the best selection to see marine and riverine birds like kingfisher and lesser flamingos.
+There is a chance you can spot hippos, crocodiles, and many birds, and it is fascinating to watch the vegetation along the banks of the Wami River change with decreasing salinity of water as you move up the river.
+Boat safaris are also the best selection to see marine and riverine birds like kingfishers and lesser flamingos.

-Visit Mafui sand bank
+Visit Mafui sandbank

 Bird Watching

-• Walking Safari
+Walking Safari

 Walking safari on the natural trails of Saadani gets you close to nature and immerses you in active game watching.
 Once you set foot into the vast plains and walk through the thick canopies or landscapes, there is an overwhelming sense of becoming one with nature.
 You will experience the real thrill as you get to see animals that you may not see when driving.
 Most walking safaris are ideal in the morning or just before dusk.
-Depending on the age group, you can enjoy gentle strolls for up to two hours, a half-day or full-day excursion.
+Depending on the age group, you can enjoy gentle strolls for up to two hours or a half-day or full-day excursion.

 Game drive